Android vs iOS: Why iOS is Still the Winner, Even in 2018?

 When it comes to businesses, their first thought is iOS.
 They believe that the launch of an iOS-first app will give them mileage and will also increase their revenue.

 When you see all this, you wonder whether Android has an advantage over iOS?
-While it does, the operating system is not as stable and performance friendly as that of iOS.
+While it does, the operating system is not as stable and performance-friendly as that of iOS.
 Here we will take you through the points for Android vs. iOS, allowing you to make the decision.

 1. Improved App Specification

-It is recommended that you develop the app for iOS before you release it on Android platform.
+It is recommended that you develop the app for iOS before you release it on the Android platform.
 Once you have a perfect app developed, and all the functionality designed, you will know whether or not it is possible for Android and would have a better roadmap for the development process.

-2. High Level Security
+2. High-Level Security